 - Discretion must be used in complaints aired in public – e.g. via the letters pages of the local paper and each considered as to whether it requires a response.

 - Anonymous complaints will be filed but not responded to.

-- Repetitive complaints from the same individual may lead to the complainant being categorised as vexatious, with limitations on further responses.
+- Repetitive complaints from the same individual may lead to the complainant being categorised as vexatious or persistent, with limitations on further responses.

-- Depending on the source, and content, each complaint is passed to an appropriate owner.
-Where a complaint is dispatched to multiple recipients, those recipients must swiftly decide amongst themselves who will be the owner.
+- Depending on the source, and content, each complaint is passed to an appropriate officer.
+Where a complaint is dispatched to multiple recipients, those recipients must swiftly decide amongst themselves who will respond.

-- It is the owner’s responsibility to establish further detail as required from all relevant sources by all relevant means and report back findings as swiftly as possible to the complainant and seek the complainant’s assurance that their complaint has been dealt with.
+- They will establish further detail as required from all relevant sources by all relevant means and report back findings as swiftly as possible to the complainant and seek the complainant’s assurance that their complaint has been dealt with.
 If necessary, interim reports of progress and estimates of future timescales should be provided.

-- In general, the route of the complaint will be the route of response. i.e. emails will be responded to by email, letter by letter.
+- In general, the route of the complaint will be via email unless the complainant requires written letters.

 - Records of all complaints are to be kept – which in most cases will be automatic as part of the correspondence entered into.

 - If the complainant remains dissatisfied, , they may request that the complaint be brought to the CEO ( Stage 2) or a Council or Committee/ Sub-Committee meeting for formal discussion and resolution (Stage 3) (The Chief Executive Officer will decide which meeting is appropriate, having regard to the subject matter of the complaint.)